Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/Activities/06_sed_activity/unsolved/readme.md

 ### Instructions

-Using only the command line, complete the following tasks from within the `/03-student/day3/learning_sed` folder in your Ubuntu VM:
+Using only the command line, complete the following tasks from within the `/03-student/day3/learning_sed` folder in your Ubuntu virtual machine:

   1. Within this directory are two log files from different administrative websites.

       - Combine the two log files into a single log file called `Combined_Access_logs.txt`.

-      - Note: Use the file named `combined` to check your work.
+      - **Note:** Use the file named `combined` to check your work.

   2. Failed logins are titled as `ACCESS_DENIED` or `INCORRECT_PASSWORD`.

-     - Using `sed`, replace all instances of `INCORRECT_PASSWORD` with `ACCESS_DENIED` so the data is consistent.
+     - Using `sed`, replace all instances of `INCORRECT_PASSWORD` with `ACCESS_DENIED` so that the data is consistent.

   3. Save the results to a new file called `Update1_Combined_Access_logs.txt`.

 ---

-© 2022 edX Boot Camps LLC.
+© 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.